raysaliba/RaySaliba/README.md

-# Hi there, I'm Raymond
+# Hi, I'm Raymond

-## I'm a Computer Science student at LAU Byblos
+I'm a Computer Science student at LAU Byblos and i love new technologies and gaming.